Motivic stable cohomotopy and unimodular rows: Cohomotopy groups

 Now both the source and the target have the structure of a $\Kr_0^\MW(k)$-module.
 Indeed, this is true of Chow–Witt groups because the Rost--Schmid complex is a complex of $\Kr_0^\MW(k)$-modules.
-On the other hand, the functoriality of cohomotopy theories implies that $[U,Q_{2n}]_{\A^1}$ is a module over the ring $[Q_{2n},Q_{2n}]_{\A^1}$ which is isomorphic to $\Kr_0^\MW(k)$ by Morel's computation of some homotopy sheaves of spheres \cite[Corollary 6.43]{Morel} (modulo the ring isomorphism $[Q,Q]_{\A^1}\cong[(Q,*),(Q,*)]_{\A^1,\bullet}$—note that the composition laws induced on the unpointed set do not depend on the choice of base-point).
+On the other hand, the functoriality of cohomotopy theories implies that $[U,Q_{2n}]_{\A^1}$ is a module over the ring $[Q_{2n},Q_{2n}]_{\A^1}$ which is isomorphic to $\Kr_0^\MW(k)$ by \cite[Corollary 6.43]{Morel} (modulo the ring isomorphism $[Q_{2n},Q_{2n}]_{\A^1}\cong[(Q_{2n},*),(Q_{2n},*)]_{\A^1,\bullet}$—note that the composition laws induced on the unpointed set do not depend on the choice of base-point).

 Now the natural question about $h$ has a positive answer:

 \begin{prop} The Hurewicz homomorphism $h:[U,Q_{2n}]_{\A^1}\rightarrow\widetilde{\CH}^n(U)$ is $\Kr_0^\MW(k)$-linear. \end{prop}